Darkkey/erlamsa/README.md

 ### Custom fuzzing extension

-Could be using in fuzzing proxy mode, to replace standard fuzzing procedure with a custom one.
+Could be used in fuzzing proxy mode, to replace standard fuzzing procedure with a custom one.
 See `external_test.erl` for example template.

 ### Custom mutation extension